-I really wanted to think outside the box.
+I really wanted to think outside the box for a carb-free recipe.
 Portabello mushrooms just simply intrigue me.
 Most will use them in place of meat in sandwiches.

 A healthy, no carb panini that uses portabello mushrooms.
 It is vegan sandwich that anyone will love.
 A recipe from Seduction in the Kitchen.

 - 1 small onion quartered

 - 1 red bell pepper chopped